Author Overlord: Please tell me a little about your Book/Writing...

 JR: I have been writing since I was a High School teenager and became more motivated after winning an Emily Bronte novel in a poetry contest.

-Karen's Adventure: Princess Tide's Adventure inspired me to keep writing.
+In addition, writing and publishing my first teen adventure novella, Karen's Adventure: Princess Tide's Adventure inspired me to keep writing.
 This came in the form of my first LGBTQ* romance, The Lesbian and the Homophobic President and more in the same genre.

 Although I have not been able, as of yet to make a living off of writing, it is something I still enjoy doing.
 If I am ever able to make a living doing it, that would be a bonus.